virtualolsonNo1/ChessBoard/README.md

         - if any piece is picked up that isn't allowed, pieces are accidentally knocked over, etc., board will enter an error state where the squares that the pieces need to be put back on to resume the normal game will blink on and off every half second until they're put back, after which the game will resume as before
         - similarly, if pieces are randomly added back to the board and a move is attempted to be played, the board will force them to be taken back off to resume the current move properly once again
         - In no clock mode, the side where "nocl" is displayed on the 7-segment LCD is whose move it is, and will change whenever a valid move is played for 1 second, after which it becomes the other player's turn and nocl is displayed for that other person
-        - after the game, once reset hit, chess.com analysis board will pop up on default browser showing the full game
+        - after the game, if checkmate, stalemate, insufficient material occurrs, or once reset button is hit, chess.com analysis board will pop up on default browser showing the full game and the board will go back into it's pre-game state of lighting up the squares that need pieces

     - Yet to be added functionality: